 - Touch the slider to turn Bluetooth On .

-Note: You can also turn ON your device's Bluetooth transmitter using the Quick Panel shortcut.
+Note: You can also turn your tablet's Bluetooth transmitter on using the Quick Panel shortcut.
 Open the Notification Panel by swiping from the top of the screen to the bottom, and then touch the Bluetooth icon .
-When Bluetooth is ON, the icon will appear green .
+When Bluetooth is on, the icon will appear green .

-- Your device will begin scanning for available Bluetooth devices, which will appear in the list under Available devices.
+- Your tablet will begin scanning for available Bluetooth devices, which will appear in the list under Available devices.